Field-Robotics-Lab/dave.doc/contents/dave_models/Glider-Models.md

 This command launches an example ocean floor and loads three gliders into the simulation world in the Gazebo.
 It is meant to launch with a `paused` flag since the hydrodynamics of the wave glider is not developed yet.
 It's mainly to demonstrate the visual of the three gliders.

-If you want to try the newly developed physics engine of the glider dynamics, please visit https://github.com/Field-Robotics-Lab/glider_hybrid_whoi
+If you want to try the newly developed physics engine of the glider dynamics, please visit [glider_hybrid_whoi repository](https://github.com/Field-Robotics-Lab/glider_hybrid_whoi)

 ### Slocum glider